A new kinetic theory model of granular flows that incorporates particle stiffness: The effect of particle stiffness on granular flows

 \subsection{Homogeneous cooling cases}

-In many cases, the contact duration is negligible compared to the collision interval.
-However, when the collision frequency increases, the collision interval becomes shorter and the contact duration could become comparable to the collision interval.
-The collision frequency is related to both solid volume fraction and the granular temperature; it increases as solid volume fraction or granular temperature increases, which means that the KT can fail not only in the dense regime, but also in the dilute regime at high granular temperature.
-The applicability of KT on uniform shear flows has been widely studied, but few studies have focused on the homogeneous cooling cases.
+For transient flows such as homogeneous cooling cases, $T_e$ changes along with time, which means part of the elastic potential energy is being converted to the kinetic fluctuation energy during the cooling process.
+The change of $T_k$ is a result of both inelastic collisions and energy transfer transfer from $T_e$.
+The collision frequency is related to both solid volume fraction and the kinetic granular temperature; it increases as solid volume fraction or kinetic granular temperature increases, which means that the KT model can fail not only in the dense regime, but also in the dilute regime at high granular temperature.
+The applicability of KT model on uniform shear flows has been widely studied, but few studies have focused on the homogeneous cooling cases.
 As there is no driving force in a free cooling system, the initial granular temperature in the system will decrease due to inelastic collisions.
 Here we set up a three-dimensional free cooling system of fine particles.
 The system is dilute with a solid volume fraction $\phi=0.2$ and particle restitution coefficient $e=0.99$.
+We choose $e=0.99$ so that the high granular temperature will dissipate slowly and the effect of high collision frequency on soft-sphere systems can be more significant.
 The external force fields are ignored and only the particle energy dissipation is considered.
-The DEM results are compared with the theoretical predictions of KT.
-The aim of these simulations is to investigate the validity of SSKT in terms of predicting the energy dissipation rate.
-The energy dissipation rate of the system equal to the change of total granular temperature $T_g$.
-According to equation (\ref{eq:tg})
+The DEM results are compared with the theoretical predictions of the SSKT model to investigate its accuracy in terms of predicting the energy dissipation rate.
+The change of total granular temperature $T_g$ is equal to the energy dissipation rate of the system $\Gamma$.
+From Eq.(\ref{energyequation}) we have